 Narrowly averted in Season 4, when Dr. Carter has to treat a serial rapist shot in a standoff with police.
 He deliberately chooses the riskiest treatment possible, secretly hoping he'd die without it looking too suspicious, but the guy lives anyway.

-Similarly, in the Season 7 finale, Dr. Greene allows a Serial Killer to die on the table.
+Similarly, in the Season 7 finale, Dr. Greene allows a Spree Killer who had just directly threatened his family to die on the table.